Zvezda (magazine): History

-Today it is collectively owned by its editorial staff.
+Today the magazine is collectively owned by its editorial staff.
 Its regular sections are "Russia and the Caucasus", "Philosophical commentary", "Memoirs of the 20th century", "People and fate", and "Prose and verse".
 Once a year it publishes a special issue dedicated to a prominent author or phenomenon.
+The magazine regularly hosts national and international conferences on its premises, as well as literature evenings, meetings with famous political and artistic figures, and art shows.

+In 2015, the magazine was on the verge of insolvency and did a crowdfunding campaign on the Planeta.ru platform in order to survive.